dannguyen/smalldata_journalism/projects/creating-viz/08-google-chart.md

+## Creating the HTML file

+## Adding the Google Charts JavaScript code

+## The data format

+## All together

+### Edit numbers, colors and data on the fly

+## The takeaway

+- You can edit numbers on the fly for truly dynamic graphs
+- Your graphs can be interactive
+- You're notw working inside a new set of rules.
+JavaScript is ubiquitous now, but even the simplest JavaScript chart will have more compatability issues than a static image.

 ### Pros
 - Finally, no longer need to go into Excel to update the data
 - Some interactivity is allowed